 Tiedemann Advisors is an international financial advisory firm based in New York City.
 While it's ranked among New York City's top financial advisors, it also has locations in Texas, California, Florida, Washington, Colorado, Minnesota, Delaware, Oregon, Maryland and Washington D.C.
-Tiedemann Advisors also has offices in Singapore, Switzerland, Italy, France, the U.K., Hong Kong, Portugal and Canada.
+Tiedemann Advisors also has offices in Singapore, Switzerland, Italy, France, the U.K., Hong Kong and Portugal.

 This fee-only firm has billions in assets under management and a huge team of financial advisors on staff.
 The firm was recognized as one of the top registered investment advisors (RIAs) in the country by the Financial Times.